 Mustard seeds, Cumin seeds, Coriander seeds, Fenugreek seeds, Black peppercorns, Dry Red chilies, Urad dhal

-Why are spices used in Indian Cooking?
+Why are spices used in Indian cooking?

 In Indian cooking, spices have been used for years due to their medicinal Ayurvedic benefits.
 Spices are a natural way to add flavor and aroma to many dishes in Indian cooking, without adding fat or too much additives.

 While there is no rulebook on the order of adding spices while cooking, it depends on the recipe you are following and the type of dish you are making!
-However, in most recipes, you will find a general order to the way the spices are added in most dishes.
+However, in most recipes, you will find a general order to the way the spices are added to most dishes.

-Here are some guidelines for using spices:
+Here are some guidelines for using Indian spices

 Cardamon (green elaichi) - The sweet scent of cardamom adds life to rice dishes such as biryani.
 It is also used in meat dishes and to flavour Indian desserts such as gajar halwa and kheer.
 Use it whole, or remove the skins and crush the seeds to a powder, to use in its powdered form.

-Coriander seeds - One of the most common spices in an Indian spice rack, coriander is known to be an aromatic spice, and is used for most curries, in its powdered form.
+Coriander Seeds - One of the most common spices in an Indian spice rack, coriander is known to be an aromatic spice, and is used for most curries, in its powdered form.
 To make your own batch of coriander powder, get coriander seeds in their whole form, and lightly roast them on a pan until they are fragrant.
 Then grind them and store them in an air-tight jar.

-Black cardamom - Do not confuse it with green cardamom!
+Black Cardamom - Do not confuse it with green cardamom!
 Used in their whole form, black cardamom is a powerful and potent spice, unlike green cardamom.
 It can used in lentils and rice dishes and also also used in spice blends such as garam masala.

 Cinnamon (Dalchini) - The bark of the cinnamon tree is a mild, sweet spice used either whole, or in powdered form.

-Whole black peppercorns (Kali Mirch) - Used to add heat to Indian curries and rice dishes (such as biryani). when used in their whole form.
+Whole Black Peppercorns (Kali Mirch) - Used to add heat to Indian curries and rice dishes (such as biryani), when used in their whole form.
 Add freshly ground black pepper to curries.

 Cumin (Jeera) – Used in many Indian curries both meat and vegetable-based dishes.
 Has an earthy flavor to it.
 Also used as part of tadka or tempering.
 Cumin if sometimes confused with fennel or anise - cumin is more brown in color and has a more smokey, earthy taste.

 Shahi Jeera - These seeds are easily confused with cumin, but are very different.
 They are also known as black cumin, and have a distinctive smoky flavour.
-Add it to your rice dishes (biryani, pulao) and meat curries to give them a richer aroma, and also use them in garam masala spice blend.
+Add it to your rice dishes (biryani, pulao) and meat-based curries to give them a richer aroma, and also use them in garam masala spice blend.

 Fenugreek seeds (methi) - The musky taste of mustard seeds are essential to spice blends such as sambar powder, and the very common Madras curry powder.
 On their own, fenugreek seeds have a very strong, almost bitter scent that can be overpowering, so do not go overboard!

 Nutmeg and mace - Mace is the dark-red outer covering of the nutmeg.
 Fresh nutmeg is processed by removing the pulpy outside and sliding off the mace.
-Just like with black pepper, keep the whole spice nutmeg handy and use a grater to grind fresh nutmeg to round off yor dishes.
+Just like with black pepper, keep the whole spice nutmeg handy and use a grater to grind fresh nutmeg to round off your dishes.

 Nigella Seeds (Kalonji) - These have a nutty taste, and are commonly used in an Indian spice blend - 'panch phoren'.
 Nigella seeds are very common to regional Bengali cooking.